Abruz-plotz/Customer_analysis_SQL/README.md

 This project focuses on E-Commerce Customer Churn Analysis to understand customer behavior and identify key factors influencing churn.
 Using SQL, the dataset was cleaned, transformed, and analyzed to uncover insights into customer preferences, purchase patterns, and retention strategies.
 The analysis helps businesses improve customer engagement, reduce churn rates, and enhance overall satisfaction.

 ## B) Dataset
-The dataset contains 1000 rows and 20 columns.The dataset is given below
+The dataset contains 5630 rows and 20 columns.

 ```sql
 select * from customer_churn;